Proof of the cosmic no-hair conjecture in the T^3-Gowdy symmetric Einstein-Vlasov setting: Introduction

 \begin{definition} Let $1\leq n\in\zo$, $0\leq l\in\zo$, $\mu\in\ro$ and $\Sigma$ be a compact $n$-dimensional manifold.
 Let, moreover, $\bchi_{i}$, $i=1,...,j$, be a finite partition of unity subordinate to a cover consisting of coordinate neighbourhoods, say $(\bsfx_{i},U_{i})$.
 Then $\|\cdot\|_{H^{l}_{\roV,\mu}}$ is defined by

 for each $\fb\in \dhy^{\infty}_{\mu}(T\Sigma)$. \end{definition} \begin{remark} Clearly, the norm depends on the choice of partition of unity and on the choice of coordinates.
 However, different choices lead to equivalent norms.
-Here, we are mainly interested in the case $\Sigma=\tn{3}$, in which case it is neither necessary to introduce local coordinates nor a partition of unity. \end{remark} Let us now recall the definition of initial data in the present setting.
-In the case of the Einstein--Vlasov--non--linear scalar field case, the required definition was given in \cite[Definition~7.11, pp.~93--94]{stab}.
-Here we are interested in the special case corresponding to the Einstein--Vlasov equations with a positive cosmological constant.
-This leads to the following simplification of \cite[Definition~7.11, pp.~93--94]{stab}:
+Here, we are mainly interested in the case $\Sigma=\tn{3}$, in which case it is neither necessary to introduce local coordinates nor a partition of unity. \end{remark}